frappe/erpnext_documentation/user/manual/en/human-resources/attendance.md

 You can easily set attendance for Employees using the [Employee Attendance Tool](/docs/user/manual/en/human-resources/employee-attendance-tool)

-You can also bulk upload attendance using the [Upload Attendence Tool](/docs/user/manual/en/human-resources/upload-attendance)
+You can also bulk upload attendance using the [Upload Attendance Tool](/docs/user/manual/en/human-resources/upload-attendance)

 {next}